airwallex/airwallex-payment-android/GUIDE.md

     )
 ```

-- Create Payment Intent (On Merchant's server)
+- Create Payment Intent by calling Airwallex API (in your own server)

-Before confirming the `PaymentIntent`, the merchant must create a `PaymentIntent` on the server and pass it to the client.
+Before confirming the `PaymentIntent`, You must create a `PaymentIntent` in your server and pass it to the shopper.

-> Follow these steps to create a PaymentIntent in Merchat's server
+> Follow these steps to create a PaymentIntent in your own server
 >1.
-To begin you will need to obtain an access token to allow you to reach all other API endpoints.
+Before you begin, you will need to obtain an access token to allow you to reach Airwallex API endpoints.
 Using your unique Client ID and API key (these can be generated within [Account settings > API keys](https://www.airwallex.com/app/settings/api)) you can call the Authentication API endpoint.
 On success, an access token will be granted.
 >
 >2.
-Create customer(optional) allows you to save your customers' details, attach payment methods so you can quickly retrieve the supported payment methods as your customer checks out on your shopping site. [`/api/v1/pa/customers/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Customers/_api_v1_pa_customers_create/post)
+Create customer(optional) allows you to save your customers’ details, attach payment methods so you can quickly retrieve the supported payment methods as your customer checks out on your shopping site. [`/api/v1/pa/customers/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Customers/_api_v1_pa_customers_create/post)
 >
 >3.
-Finally, you need to create a `PaymentIntent` object on your own server via [`/api/v1/pa/payment_intents/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/_api_v1_pa_payment_intents_create/post) and pass it to your client
+At last, you need to create a `PaymentIntent` object on your own server via [`/api/v1/pa/payment_intents/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/_api_v1_pa_payment_intents_create/post) and pass it to your shopper

-### Next Step
+- After creating the payment intent, you can use Airwallex SDK to confirm payment intent and enable the shopper to complete the payment with selected payment methods

-- We provide [`native screens`](#native-ui-integration) to facilitate the integration of payment functions.
+Next Step:
-- You can start payment flow with a [`payment method`](#set-up-payment-methods)
+- Integrate with Airwallex Native UI to present the payment flow to the shopper.
+If you don’t want to use the prebuilt UI, you can choose to use your own UI page instead.
-- You can also try the [`example`](#sdk-example) that we have provided
+- Integrate with different payment flows for different payment methods you want to support.

 ## Native UI integration
 We provide native screens to facilitate the integration of payment functions.
-The merchant can use these individually, or take all of the prebuilt UI in one flow by following the Integration guide.
+You can use these individually, or take all of the prebuilt UI in one flow by following the Integration guide.

 ### Edit Shipping Info
-Customize the usage of shipping info.
-The merchant can call the `presentShippingFlow` method to use the shipping screen in the SDK. `shipping` parameter is optional.
-After successfully saving, it will return a shipping object
+Use `presentShippingFlow` to allow users to provide a shipping address as well as select a shipping method. `shipping` parameter is optional.
 ```kotlin
     airwallex.presentShippingFlow(shipping,
         object : Airwallex.PaymentShippingListener {